 In the Peach State, there is a lot to be proud of.
-From the beauty of Savannah on up to the Chattanooga National Forest and everywhere in between, this is a state of beauty that rivals anywhere in the country.
+From the beauty of Savannah up to the Chattanooga National Forest and everywhere in between, this is a state of beauty that rivals anywhere in the country.

-The one item that is not at the top of most Georgians minds is who will pay for the expense that comes at the end of life.
+The one item that is not at the top of most Georgians minds is who will pay for the expenses at the end of life.
 This can be a sensitive but yet critical question.

 Fortunately, this is where final expense plans can take the financial weight off your loved one’s shoulders and allow them to celebrate your life and not worry about finding the funds to pay for it.

 10 Important Questions About Georgia Final Expense Insurance

 Final expense insurance is also known as funeral and burial insurance.
 These are marketing terms used to express the intent of the policy.

 Burial plans are designed to work best for people who need a small permanent policy to cover end-of-life expenses.
 Seniors 50 – 80 are the target market because of simplified underwriting and affordability.